SMSAlert/API-Integration-Sample-Code-PHP/readme.md

 SMSALERT_PWD 	: password of your smsalert account MOBILENO	: single or multiple mobile numbers (seperated by comma), with or without country code TEXT	  	: message content to be sent
-$SCHEDULE	: future schedule date and time when you wish to send sms
+SCHEDULE	: future schedule date and time when you wish to send sms
 ```

 ### Usage